Opium

-Opium (or poppy tears, scientific name: Lachryma papaveris) is dried latex obtained from the seed capsules of the opium poppy Papaver somniferum.
+Opium (also known as poppy tears, or Lachryma papaveris) is the dried latex obtained from the seed capsules of the opium poppy Papaver somniferum.
 Approximately 12 percent of opium is made up of the analgesic alkaloid morphine, which is processed chemically to produce heroin and other synthetic opioids for medicinal use and for the illegal drug trade.
+Opium's main psychoactive alkaloids, primarily morphine, act on μ-opioid receptors, causing analgesia and addiction with long-term use leading to tolerance, dependence, and increased cancer risk.
 The latex also contains the closely related opiates codeine and thebaine, and non-analgesic alkaloids such as papaverine and noscapine.
 The traditional, labor-intensive method of obtaining the latex is to scratch ("score") the immature seed pods (fruits) by hand; the latex leaks out and dries to a sticky yellowish residue that is later scraped off and dehydrated.

+The English word for opium is borrowed from Latin, which in turn comes from ὄπιον (ópion), a diminutive of ὀπός (opós, "juice of a plant").
 The word meconium (derived from the Greek for "opium-like", but now used to refer to newborn stools) historically referred to related, weaker preparations made from other parts of the opium poppy or different species of poppies.
+The Mediterranean region holds the earliest archaeological evidence of human use of opium poppies dating back to before 5000 BCE, with cultivation beginning around 3400 BCE in Mesopotamia.
+Opium was widely used for food, medicine, ritual, and as a painkiller throughout ancient civilizations including Greece, Egypt, and Islamic societies up to medieval times.

 The production methods have not significantly changed since ancient times.
 Through selective breeding of the Papaver somniferum plant, the content of the phenanthrene alkaloids morphine, codeine, and to a lesser extent thebaine has been greatly increased.
 In modern times, much of the thebaine, which often serves as the raw material for the synthesis for oxycodone, hydrocodone, hydromorphone, and other semisynthetic opiates, originates from extracting Papaver orientale or Papaver bracteatum.
+In preparation for the Second World War, the U.S. Army contracted farmers in the State of Sinaloa, Mexico, to grow opium crops.
+This was to provide morphine (the gold standard of analgesia) for injured soldiers.
+Modern opium production, once widely prohibited, still involves large-scale cultivation—especially in Afghanistan—where it is harvested by scoring poppy pods to collect latex used for both illicit drugs and legal medicines, with recent Taliban-led reductions cutting cultivation in Afghanistan by over 95%.

 For the illegal drug trade, the morphine is extracted from the opium latex, reducing the bulk weight by 88%.
 It is then converted to heroin which is almost twice as potent, and increases the value by a similar factor.
 The reduced weight and bulk make it easier to smuggle.